sixcious/url-incrementer/_docs/FIREFOX-CONVERSION-NOTES.md

 #### permissions.js
-must remove second chrome.permissions.request() - this was only added to fix a bug in Chrome that didn't grant a previously enabled origin when a new permission is being requested with that same origin declarativeContent not supported. must remove all references to declarativeContent must use something like chrome.tabs.onupdated listener and chrome.tabs.executeScript instead for internal shortcuts
+must remove second chrome.permissions.request() - this was only added to fix a bug in Chrome that didn't grant a previously enabled origin when a new permission is being requested with that same origin declarativeContent not supported. must remove all references to declarativeContent must use something like chrome.tabs.onupdated listener and chrome.tabs.executeScript instead for internal shortcuts or default to using content_script permission can't request permissions using chrome.runtime.getBackgroundPage()'s permissions.js, must include the permissions.js in options.html instead and use that

 #### popup.css, options.css
 for textarea css, add overflow-x: hidden; /* FF */